IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 - Helper can checkout needs from their basket
 - Helper's basket persists even after they logout

-Login features, statistic features, basket features, cupboard features, need features

-> _In this section you do not need to be exhaustive and list every
-> story.
-Focus on top-level features from the Vision document and
-> maybe Epics and critical Stories._

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._